Skip to main content

 Earth-friendly eating

-Ditch your single-use coffee mug and save 10 cents when you purchase tea/coffee from The Odyssey Market, Tim Hortons, Starbucks and Second Cup.
+Ditch the single-use coffee cup and bring your own mug to save 10 cents when you purchase tea/coffee from The Odyssey Market, Tim Hortons, Starbucks and Second Cup.

 The Eco-Ambassadors are a student volunteer group dedicated to supporting the growth of sustainability measures on SAIT campus.
 Being an Eco-Ambassador is all about making impactful change and creating a culture of sustainability #HereAtSAIT.